 This Indian Ocean paradise lies just south of the equator, just a short flight from Mahe, the capital island of the Seychelles.
 Unlike the frantic, noisy atmosphere of many package holiday islands, Alphonse promises a genuinely peaceful experience with the privacy of the island reserved solely for fly fishers and their party.

-Alphonse Island Resort now caters exclusively for fly fishers and their groups with a limited number of non-fishing activities on offer.
+Alphonse Island Resort now caters exclusively for fly fishers and their groups with a limited number of non-fishing activities offered.
 Guests are accommodated in charming, thatched beach access chalets with en-suite sunken baths and ‘open air’ showers.

 Alphonse offers high quality European and Creole food served by gracious staff in beautiful surroundings where guests can retire to their en-suite, air conditioned, thatched chalets for a rest or sip a cocktail if the mood suits.
 Guests will enjoy drinks and evening meals at the beach bar and restaurant or at one of the intimate tables set into the sand nearby.

 Fishing days are approximately 8 hours, starting on your arrival at the flats.

 Breakfast is available from 6:00 am.
 All anglers meet at the fishing office at 7:00 am each morning, by which time the guides and staff will have organized your equipment to be transferred to the mother ship for the transfer from Alphonse to St. Francois.
 Fresh water will be provided to rinse your tackle at the end of each fishing day.
 Once all anglers are assembled you will begin the 40 minute trip to St. Francois.

 On entering the St. Francois lagoon, you will be transferred to your relevant skiff depending on your guide for the day.
 Guiding takes place on a rotational basis allowing anglers to experience all facets of the fishery.
 Anglers will fish in pairs sharing a skiff and guide each day.
 Virtually all fishing is done by wading, with both anglers fishing simultaneously.
 However, casting from the boats for Trevally is productive in certain situations and a skiff often needs to be used for following hooked milkfish or big trevally.